 If you have a large household and the people in your home have a variety of different types of clothing, you might need a higher-end washer with different care options and cycles.
 If you have kids, you might need a machine that’s a beast at fighting stains.
 On the other hand, if you have a household of adults who wear easy-to-wash fabrics like polyester and cotton, you can probably go with a more basic and inexpensive washing machine.

 LG is one of the most reliable front-load and HE washing machine brands, according to Consumer Reports data.
 Brands like Maytag, Kenmore, Electrolux, Samsung, Whirlpool, and GE also earn high marks in terms of reliability.

-It depends.
 There are benefits and drawbacks to both types.
-A front load washer uses less water and tends to be gentler on fabrics.
-However, front loaders can be more expensive than they’re top load counterparts, and a front loader also requires more bending over.
+A front-load washer uses less water and tends to be gentler on fabrics.
+However, front-loaders can be more expensive than their top-load counterparts, and a front-loader also requires more bending over.